 - Average number of bets to reach $1,000,000 = 46,428 (96.7 days at 8 hours per day, 60 bets per hour)

 These simulations prove that with just a small advantage of as little as 1% and a bankroll of as little as $100 you can grind your way to a million dollars through the gambling equivalent of compound interest.
 Yet you never hear of this actually happening.
 Could it be that these gambling systems don’t work after all?!

 Here are some examples of system salesmen who try to take advantage of the mathematically challenged.
 There are hundreds of sites like these on the Internet, and this list is just a sampling.
 Frequently these sites vanish in the middle of the night, or suddenly direct traffic to a porn site.
 Please do let me know if any of these links don’t work or take you to other than the intended place.

-Also be warned that there are many others out there selling get rich quick gambling schemes that claim they are not betting systems.
+Also, be warned that there are many others out there selling get rich quick gambling schemes that claim they are not betting systems.
 These sites usually throw out lots of fancy physics words like “chaos” and “fractals,” but display no evidence they know what these words mean.
-In the past I have listed some such sites above but got angry letters claiming I shouldn’t criticize what I don’t understand.
-Personally I feel that every method claiming an easy way to beat the casinos is a scam, and I don’t need to understand whatever the secret is.
+In the past, I have listed some such sites above but got angry letters claiming I shouldn’t criticize what I don’t understand.
+Personally, I feel that every method claiming an easy way to beat the casinos is a scam, and I don’t need to understand whatever the secret is.
 However, to be totally fair, I’ll only list betting systems above since those have been mathematically debunked by computer simulations.
-If anyone did find a true easy way to beat the casinos, why aren’t they getting rich doing it?
+If anyone did find a truly easy way to beat the casinos, why aren’t they getting rich doing it?